-Nylon Kevlar is a first-of-its-kind product that infuses aramid fibers into the filament.
-With this unique formulation, users can expect all the great attributes associated with nylon; toughness, durability, tensile strength, and heat resistance.This combines the ease of printing of Filamatrix’s Phoenix filament with the added benefit of further increased part wear.
-These properties make Nylon Kevlar filament ideal for many objects where you would typically consider using a nylon, such as Phoenix, but takes it a considerable step further for repeat use parts like hinges and gears to make for durable, long lasting parts.
+Filamatrix’s Nylon Kevlar is a first-of-its-kind product that infuses aramid fibers into the filament.
+With this unique formulation, users can expect all the great attributes associated with ordinary nylon: toughness, durability, tensile strength, and heat resistance.
+We combine these traits with the easy printing of Filamatrix’s Phoenix filament and then get the added benefit of further increased part wear.
+These properties make Nylon Kevlar Filament ideal for many objects where you might typically consider using nylon, such as Phoenix, but want more durability for repeat use parts like hinges and gears.

-- Recommended nozzle temperature: 255 °C
+- Recommended nozzle temperature: 240 – 270 °C

-- Recommended bed temperature: 70 °C
+- Recommended bed temperature: 55 – 85 °C

 - Recommended drying temperature: 75 °C